Jean-Poul/3semCourseAssignment1/README.md

   - Joke has two parts both implemented with JavaScript for the frontend.
     - jokes.html - which fetches from https://api.chucknorris.io and is "External" fetching.
     - jokes2.html - which fetches from our own database with which is filled with jokes and is our "Internal" fetching.

+### **Saturday**
+- Walkthrough of full assignment.
+Does everything still works as intented.
+- Talking about if there's something we missed.
+- Final code touch up.
+- Planning for review on Monday.
+Who says what.